 The CAP Network is governed by a elected volunteer Board of Directors.
-Network operations are managed by two part-time staff who provide oversight to partner projects and financial administration and support the outreach and fundraising efforts of our Canadian Communities of Support.
+Network operations are managed by our part-time Executive Director who provides oversight to partner projects and financial administration and supports the outreach and fundraising efforts of our Canadian Communities of Support.

 Claire Holloway Wadhwani, Executive Director – Claire joined the CAP Network as Executive Director in 2010 bringing more than 10 years’ experience in the non-profit sector specializing in fundraising, organizational management and impact assessment.
 She has worked with NGOs in Canada, Africa and India working to improve the efficiency of organizational management systems, to raise their profile and to generate resources to support their work.
 Claire is the founder of Small Shop Big Impact working with small charities to maximise their impact on a budget.
 Claire has also served President of the Board of Directors of the Ontario Council for International Cooperation where she further developed her understanding of changing needs and trends within the nonprofit sector.
 Claire has a passion for grassroots participation, partnership and the beauty of smaller, community-based initiatives both as a means of advancing community development goals and meaningfully engaging supporters.
 Claire holds a B.A.H in International Development from Queens University, an M.A. from the University of Toronto and a Certificate in Impact Assessment for International Projects from the University of Victoria.